tariqhawis/tariqhawis.github.io/_projects/injectbot-sql-injection-tool.md

 ---
 title: Introducing InjectBot v1.0
-subtitle: First Ever GUI SQL Injection Tool
+subtitle: The Easiest and Fastest SQL Injection Tool
 summary:  |-
-    Introducing InjectBot, the web-based penetration testing tool developed to be used by web developers, penetration testers and security analysis teams to check web applications against SQL injection vulnerability.
+    Many penetration testers prefer to use GUI rather than CLI tools specially for professinals who have several security systems to deal.
+Injectbot has borken this barrier with a friendly web-based sql injection tool.
 layout: project
 image: /img/injectbot/injectbot-logo.webp
 seo: